trilemma-dev/SwiftAuthorizationSample/README.md

 Note: The helper tool, once installed, will **not** be run from inside of your app bundle and so it cannot target any Swift runtime bundled with your app.
 (This is unlike XPC Services which may do this.)

-All three Swift packages used in this sample target macOS 10.10 and later.
-The code in the sample itself should similarly be able to run starting with macOS 10.10.
+All three Swift frameworks used by this sample target macOS 10.10 and later.

 ## Dependencies
 Three Swift frameworks were created specifically for this helper tool use case: